Lab#

 Checked variables:

-• q2a - Which experimental condition (pHrodo_conc_ug) had less noise in the measurement?
+• q2a - Which experimental condition (pHrodo_conc_ug) had less noise? (string or number)

-• q2b- Does this graph show evidence that dopamine increases the percentage of the cell that contains beads?
+• q2b - Does this graph show evidence that dopamine increases bead percentage? (string: ‘yes’ or ‘no’)

-• q2_plot - Any plot that justifies your answers for q2a and q2b.
+• q2_plot - A plot justifying your answers for q2a and q2b

 Points